-By selling a EUR call option your company acquires an obligation to sell foreign currency on a specific delivery date and at a specific strike rate, both set in advance, provided that on the expiry date the spot market rate is above the strike rate.
-An option obligation is like a forward deal in the event of the possible depreciation of the forint in that the client must sell foreign currency at the rate fixed in advance.
+By selling a EUR put option, your company acquires an obligation to buy foreign currency on a specific delivery date and at a specific strike rate, both set in advance, provided that on the expiry date the spot market rate is below the strike rate .
+An option obligation is like a forward deal in the event of the possible depreciation of the forint, in that the client must buy foreign currency at the rate fixed in advance.

-If on the expiry date the spot rate is below the strike rate, the client will acquire neither a right nor an obligation.
-In contrast to a forward deal, then, the selling of a EUR call option will not constitute protection against the appreciation of the forint.
-The seller of the option receives an option premium on the trade date.
+If on the expiry date the spot rate is above the strike rate, your company will have neither a right nor an obligation.
+In contrast to a forward deal then, the selling of a EUR put option will not give you protection against the depreciation of the forint.
+The seller of the option receives an option premium upon the trade date.